pitchpoint-solutions/docs.pitchpointsolutions.io/_webhooks/implementation.md

 # Webhook Endpoint Implementation Guide

 ## Overview
-Your system needs to implement a webhook endpoint to receive real-time notifications from our service.
+Your system needs to implement a webhook endpoint to receive real-time notifications from our services.
 Each webhook message includes several headers providing additional context about the event.

 ## Webhook Message Headers
 When your endpoint receives a webhook, it will contain the following headers: